How Much Electricity a 500 watt heater Uses (+Tips to Conserve Energy)?

 Note: This is only a guide and you should check your heater’s owner manual for the space it is suited to heat before buying it.

-Tips to Save Energy with a 500 Watt Heater
+Tips to Save Energy with a 500-watt Heater

-While the monthly energy bill of the 500 watt heater is under USD 50 you may still be interested in how you can keep the energy consumption to a minimum.
-This can be of interest if you are powering it from a battery source.
+While the monthly energy bill of the 500-watt heater is under USD 50 you may still be interested in how you can keep the energy consumption to a minimum.

 To minimize its energy draw, you should look for ways to minimize energy losses.